NX721/NX721/README.md

 - Why hello there!
 I’m NX721.
 - I'm intersted in Nintendo games, preferably Zelda.
-- I know a bit of Javascript.
+- I know a bit of JS.
 - Discord: NX721#0789

 <!---